abhinav4848/Obsidian-Medicine/chicken pox.md

 aliases:
   - Chicken Pox
   - chickenpox
+urls:
 ---
 Airborne spread.
 Spread also if contact with vesicles.
 **Infectivity**: -4 & +5 days of rash appearance.

 # Clinical Features
-- Precede with cold-like symptoms and temperature
+- Preceded by cold-like symptoms and temperature
 - Begins with crops of red macules which then becomes raised then blister and crust.
 - Appear in circular crops.
 Spread from face to chest & back.
 - Pruritic Rash.
 Scratches at night.